4 October, 2014

-First thing first, huge thanks to Proxima and some1.
+First things first, huge thanks to Proxima and some1.
 They’ve provided key utilities and advice for this research.
 So, yeah, it was really only a matter of time till this kind of thing happened.
 Sony dont just emulate the userland process of a PSP game, they emulate the entire kernel albeit, a modified kernel.
 The PSP emu has limited access to hardware, with interfacing the hardware done via a Kermit module.
-Kermit is a old-timers transmission protocol, likely used to talk to the native Vita.

 Thanks to a facebook message from my dad yesterday, I was informed of this website: Can you Crack it?.
 So, promptly, I got onto the job and it was surprisingly easy and I imagine it will be for most people who can reverse engineer and has experience doing so.

 Click read more to see how I did it, but I suggest you have a good attempt beforehand.
 It’s a nice little reverse engineering exercise.